 With the focus now being on optimizing for broader topics, or.
 SEO focuses on broader topics, it’s important to organize keyword phrases into relevant topic groups.
 These topic groups, in turn, can be divided into clusters of groups.
 Depending on your research, you can organize everything in Rank Tracker.

 Note: Though I touched on the subject of semantic SEO earlier, it’s really beyond the scope of this article.
 I will be publishing a free DIY SEO training guide soon.
 It will be based on Semantic SEO principles.
-If you’re interested to be notified when it’s finished, be sure to sign up for my newsletter.
+If you’re interested in being notified when it’s finished, be sure to sign up for my newsletter.

 Website Auditor – Technical and On-Page SEO Audits